-Credit unions with under $10 million in assets can use this Accounting Manual for Federal Credit Unions as a guide for financial transactions and reporting.
+Credit unions with under $10 million in assets can use this manual as a guide for financial transactions and reporting.
 It also contains accounting guidelines and requirements for such things as investments in credit union service organizations, amortization, securities, repossessed property, share drafts and credit cards.

 Review of a list of bonds approved for use by federally insured credit unions.